BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 This is a two part setup.
 The first is Salesforce Service Cloud Setup and the second is Watson Assistant Web Chat setup.

 # Part 1 - Salesforce Setup & ServiceCloud setup

+- Obtain a Salesforce instance with Administrator access

 # Part 2 - Watson Assistant Web Chat setup